ansys/pymechanical/doc/source/user_guide_session/pool.rst

 You can use the pool to run a set of pre-generated input files using the :func:`run_batch() <ansys.mechanical.core.pool.LocalMechanicalPool.run_batch>` method.

-For example, you can run the first set of 20 verification files with:
+For example, this code runs the first set of 20 verification files:

 .. code:: python